cyanreg/cyanrip/README.md

 cyanrip
 =======
 Rips and encodes standard audio CDs with the least effort required from user.
-Cross platform.
+Cross platform and very accurate.

 Features
 --------
  * Automatic tag lookup from the musicbrainz database
  * Encoded and muxed via FFmpeg (currently supports flac, opus, mp3, tta, wavpack, alac, vorbis and aac)
  * Drive offset compensation and error recovery via cd-paranoia
+ * Full pregap handling
- * Able to encode to multiple formats simultaneously in parallel
+ * Able to encode to multiple formats in parallel
- * Able to mux in cover images to mp3, flac and aac, opus (both in mp4)
+ * Able to embed in cover images to mp3, flac, aac and opus (both in mp4)
  * Provides EAC CRC32, Accurip V1 and V2 checksums (doesn't check or submit them)